sassom2112/automatic-lamp/README.md

 ```powershell
 . .\Remove_Bloatware.ps1
 ```
-Note: The . followed by a space and the script path (.\Remove_Bloatware.ps1) is called dot-sourcing.
+> 💡 The . followed by a space and the script path (.\Remove_Bloatware.ps1) is called dot-sourcing.
 This loads the PowerShell script into your current session, allowing you to use the Remove-Bloatware function it defines.

 ▶️ 2.
 Use the Function
 🧼 Default Run